-The Department of Biodiversity, Conservation and Attractions (DBCA) acknowledges the Wongai, Yamatji and Noongar Peoples as the first sandalwood custodians and the traditional owners of the lands and deserts from where sandalwood originated and thrived.
+The Department of Biodiversity, Conservation and Attractions (DBCA) acknowledges the Aboriginal peoples that were the first sandalwood custodians and the traditional owners of the lands and deserts from where sandalwood originated and thrived.
 We respect the connection and knowledge of their Elders past, present and emerging.